Chet (Chet Baker album)

 Chet is an album by jazz trumpeter Chet Baker first released in 1959.
 The record is sometimes subtitled The Lyrical Trumpet of Chet Baker.
 Chet features performances by Baker with alto flautist Herbie Mann, baritone saxophonist Pepper Adams, pianist Bill Evans, guitarist Kenny Burrell, bassist Paul Chambers, and either Connie Kay (on six tracks) or Philly Joe Jones (on four tracks) playing drums.
 It was recorded in December 1958 and January 1959 and released on the Riverside label.

 Though Baker was by the late 1950s known as much for his singing as his trumpet playing, this album is entirely instrumental.
 It contains 9 standard ballads (and the Chet Baker composition "Early Morning Mood" as an additional bonus track on the CD version) played in the styles of hard bop to cool jazz.
 Though the album is entirely devoted to explorations of the ballad mood, it includes considerable variety.

-The Chambers-Evans-Jones rhythm section was known at the time for their work with trumpeter Miles Davis.
+The Chambers-Evans-Jones rhythm section played together for several weeks in April and May of 1958 in the band of trumpeter Miles Davis.